You’ve signed a lease and you are ready to rock your new pad. When can you do that? And can you move in early?

 Your move-in date is in your lease agreement.
 Most of our student tenants will move in sometime in August.
 Everyone else tends to vary throughout the year.
-For the August dates, the actual date that this occurs depends on the year.
+For the August dates, the actual date that this occurs depends on the year, and the lease term always begins at 2pm.
 For all of these tenants and their homes, we first have to move out the tenants that are already living in the places, then we fix them up, then we move everyone in.

 In all cases, the move-in date on the lease is not modifiable by any form of verbal agreement or other communication.
 We have to move everyone out and in, and the dates are selected to allow us to do this most effectively.
 That said, often we can accommodate an early move in request, no problem (see Can You Move In Early?).

 When in doubt, check your lease, or contact us, and we can confirm your move in date.
 Many times your move in date may also be listed as your “Start Date” in the Tenant Portal, but if that date conflicts with the lease, the lease controls the situation.

 Can you move in early?
 Yes, often times you can, but…

 Sometimes you would really like to move in a little earlier.
 We can try to help out.
 Please note, we generally do not allow an early move in on a weekend and very rarely on Monday or Friday.

 What does it cost?
 Why isn’t it free?

 An early move in has two costs associated with it: a $50 non-refundable early move-in application fee, and, if an early move in is feasible and we allow it to occur, then an early move-in charge becomes due and payable.